espocrm/documentation/docs/administration/addresses.md

 *As of v8.3.*

-An admin user can add country names with their ISO 3166-1 alpha-2 codes at Administration > Address Countries.
+An admin user can add country names with their ISO 3166-1 alpha-2 codes (at Administration > Address Countries).
 Added countries will be available in autocompletion in Address fields.
 Counties marked as preferred will be displayed first (on empty input).